Patricio Rey y sus Redonditos de Ricota: After the split and solo projects: 2002–present

 After the break-up, several former members are still active and pursuing solo careers and new projects.
 Skay published his first album: A través del Mar de los Sargazos in 2002.

 Indio Solari in the late 2004 formed a new band: Los Fundamentalistas del Aire Acondicionado, with Marcelo Torres on bass guitar, Pablo Sbaraglia on keyboards, Julio Saez (then replaced by Gaspar Benegas) and Baltazar Comotto on guitars, and Hernán Aramberri and Martín Carrizo on drums, with Sergio Colombo and Miguel Ángel Tallarita as horn section.
 The band had released 4 albums.

 Walter Sidotti returned with his band La Favorita between 1997 and 2004, to travel to Spain.
 Today, Sidotti plays regularly both with his own band and with Sergio Dawi in some Patricio Rey tribute shows.

 Semilla Bucciarelli works as painter and illustrator, producing some works for La Renga's Detonador de Sueños in 2003, La Favorita and the Le Mie Parole cover in 2013, for Jesús Granero.
 Sergio Dawi formed Dossaxos2 with Damián Nisenson, then recorded in 2004, Estrellados his first solo album.
 In 2007, he created the interactive-visual group "VideoSaxMachine".
 In 2008, he released his second solo album Quijotes al ajillo, together with Juan Benítez on guitar, Mariano Pirato on piano, guitar and backing vocals, Martín Tabuyo on bass, Pablo Belmes on drums and Rodrigo Collado as DJ.
 The album features "Gato Negro", a duet with his former bandmate Indio.

-In 2005, the band received the Konex Award as best Rock Group of the 1995-2005 decade, distinction shared with Divididos.
+In 2005, the band received the Konex Award as Best Rock Group of the 1995–2005 decade, a distinction shared with Divididos.